 For meets/meetings that use multiple age groups, age grading factors will be automatically assigned and applied to the points scoring tables where appropriate.
 Age grading factor details are provided as reference information and can be viewed by clicking OVERVIEW → Age grading factors.

 You will find different options for viewing the specifics of the age grading factors, which are broken down by events across columns, appropriate age groups in the far left-hand column, and the applied factor mapping for each age group for that event.

 Options for viewing the age grading factor tables include:

 - Type of table: by country or organization

 Operation of age grading factors and points scoring tables

 When multiple age-groups are used, the age grading factors are first applied to the results.
 After applying the age factors, the new “relative” times are then used to look up the appropriate points to use in the team competition.
-These steps are performed automatically within the Roster platform and the user does not need to manually select or compute the results or point.
+These steps are performed automatically within the Roster platform, and the user does not need to manually select or compute the results or points.
 The following is a simple example to illustrate how the age grading factors and points scoring tables work.